Languages and Cultures

 SPA 544 Latin American Theater TR 4:30-7 p.m.
 Dr. Williams

 SPA 557 Seminar II MW 4:00-7 p.m.
 Dr. Sanz-Sanchez

 SPA 532-30 Spanish Literature of the Golden Age TBA Dr. Williams

-Admission to the Master of Arts in Spanish program of the College of Arts and Sciences is through the Office of Graduate Studies.
-Candidates should submit an application form, a goals statement in Spanish (submit directly to firstname.lastname@example.org), undergraduate transcripts, and two references.
+Admission to the Master of Arts in Languages and Cultures is through the Office of Graduate Studies.
+Candidates should submit an application form, a goals statement in Spanish (submit directly to firstname.lastname@example.org), undergraduate/graduate transcripts, and two references.
 Applicants must have an undergraduate major in the language, or native fluency and a related four-year university degree.
 You may enroll in up to three seminars while you complete your application process.

-The degree consists of SPA 510 and 7 Spanish graduate seminars, totaling 24 hours, and 2 additional electives (which may include graduate work in French if you are qualified) for a total of 30 hours.
-The electives may be in Linguistics, Language Methods or research, or you may write a six-hour thesis.
+The degree consists of three core courses in English: LNC 501 linguistics, LNC 502 interpretive strategies, LNC 503 cultural studies, four Spanish graduate seminars, and 4 additional electives (which may include graduate work in French or German if you are qualified) for a total of 33 hours.
+The electives may also include study abroad, an internship, courses in pedagogy or PA K-12 State Certification.

 SPA 510 Applied Spanish Linguistics (3) A study of Spanish morphology, phonology, and syntax (sound, word, sentence formation).
 The structure of the language will be studied from a theoretical and practical perspective.